Internal Links

 the thickest human I had ever met.
 Then there was the fat boss who just

-downloaded porn all day; and they were all paid mega-bucks....WHY?
+downloaded porn all day in his office; and they were all paid mega-bucks....WHY?

 One of my bosses strutted around all day looking like he had something